Getting Started

 Configure subscription caching

-Subscription information can be cached for a given period of time so that it does not have to be loaded every single time an event is being published.
+Subscription information can be cached for a given period of time so that it does not have to be loaded every time an event is being published.
 The longer the cache period is, the higher the chance that new subscribers miss some events.

 var transport = new PostgreSqlTransport("connectionString")